CITV: Watch It! and Children's ITV: Early years (1980–1989)

-Children's ITV went live in early June 1987.
-Using the small presentation studio at their Broad Street studios – which had become available since in-vision continuity for the Central region was dropped – former Central announcers Gary Terzza and Debbie Shore presented live links from a set built to look like a transmitting station.
+Children's ITV subsequently went live in early June 1987.
+Using the small presentation studio at their Broad Street studios, which had become available since in-vision continuity for the Central region was discontinued, former Central announcers Gary Terzza and Debbie Shore presented live links from a set built to look like a transmitting station.
 Although the studio space was small, the designers' use of a plate glass mirror gave the effect of a much larger set.
 The new live format gave brought a great deal of flexibility; timings could be altered, schedule changes reflected, and breakdowns dealt with in a continuous manner.
 In 1988, the format was refreshed again with a new single presenter, Mark Granger, replacing Terzza and Shore, in a smaller, more basic studio set which included in-vision monitors showing the VT clock of the next scheduled item.

 Stonewall Productions era (1989–1991)

 On 3 April 1989, the independent production company Stonewall Productions won the contract to produce and revamp the Children's ITV presentation.
-Stonewall Productions was headed up by Michael Jackson, a Central staffer who used his expertise to put a successful application together.
+Stonewall Productions was operated by Michael Jackson, a Central employee who used his expertise to put a successful application together.

-Whereas Central had restricted links to the station's former in-vision presentation studio, Stonewall chose not to use a fixed set, but instead presented links from various areas of Central's headquarters at Broad Street in Birmingham, utilising a rotating team of presenters consisting of Clive Warren, Jeanne Downs, Jerry Foulkes, and large puppet Scally the Dog (which was first introduced during Granger's final few months under Central).
+Whereas Central had restricted links to the station's former in-vision presentation studio, Stonewall chose not to use a fixed set, instead presenting links from various areas of Central's headquarters at Broad Street in Birmingham.
+These utilised a rotating team of presenters consisting of Clive Warren, Jeanne Downs, Jerry Foulkes, and large puppet Scally the Dog (which was first introduced during Granger's final few months under Central).